 Yes.
 Before submitting an appeal for a SSD denial, you will need to gather your most recent medical records.
 This includes any imaging scans, blood tests, treatment modifications or hospitalizations you recently underwent as a result of your condition.
 The SSA appeal judge will need these to determine if your appeal will be approved or denied.

-Before filing an appeal, consider scheduling a consultation appointment with an experienced London Disability attorney who can significantly increase your chances of having your appeal approved.
+Before filing an appeal, consider scheduling a consultation appointment with an experienced London Disability representative who can significantly increase your chances of having your appeal approved.